Debiased inference for a covariate-adjusted regression function: Additional results from numerical studies

-Figure~\ref{fig:bias_variance_500_2500} displays the pointwise empirical bias and variance for sample sizes $n=500$ and $n=2500$.
-The squared bias of the local linear estimators remains large for $n=2500$.
-The variance of the local linear estimator, on the other hand, is smaller than that of the debiased estimator with the corresponding bandwidth selection procedure.
-The bias for both estimators is larger and the variance smaller when using the plug-in bandwidth selection than when using the LOOCV bandwidth selection because the bandwidths selected using the plug-in method are typically larger than those selected using LOOCV (see Figure~\ref{fig:bandwidth_distribution} below).
+Figures~\ref{fig:bias_variance_500_2500} and \ref{fig:bias_variance_500_2500_ml} display the pointwise empirical bias and variance for sample sizes $n=500, 1000$, and $2500$.
+Figure~\ref{fig:bias_variance_500_2500} corresponds to the nuisance parameter estimation based on parametric models and Figure \ref{fig:bias_variance_500_2500_ml} corresponds to the nuisance parameter estimation based on SuperLearner.
+The squared bias of the local linear estimators remains large for $n=2500$ unless undersmoothing is employed.
+The variance of the local linear estimator, on the other hand, is smaller than that of the debiased estimator compared with the corresponding bandwidth selection procedure.
+The variance of undersmoothed local linear estimator is comparable with the debiased estimator using LOOCV, and it increases faster than the optimal rate $n^{4/5}$.
 The variance of all estimators is generally larger when the outcome regression model is misspecified.
+The conclusion is similar when using parametric and SuperLearner-based nuisance estimators.

-Figure~\ref{fig:mse_500_2500} displays the pointwise empirical mean squared error (MSE) of the estimators for $n = 500$, $1000$ and $2500$.
-For all sample sizes, the debiased local linear estimator with the plug-in bandwidth selection procedure attains the smallest MSE for most points we considered.
-The local linear estimator using plug-in bandwidth selection attains a smaller MSE at points where the second derivative of $\theta_0$ is close to zero, but for points where the second derivative is far from zero it has larger MSE due to its larger bias.
-For the debiased estimator, the LOOCV bandwidth selection with $b = h$ fixed has uniformly smaller MSE than when $b$ and $h$ are both optimized.
+Figure~\ref{fig:mse_500_2500_ml} displays the pointwise empirical mean squared error (MSE) of the estimators for $n = 500$, $1000$ and $2500$.
+The results include both parametric model-based and SuperLearner-based nuisance estimators.
+For all sample sizes, the debiased local linear estimator with the plug-in bandwidth selection procedure attains the smallest MSE for most interior points we considered.
+The local linear estimator using plug-in bandwidth selection attains a small MSE at points where the second derivative of $\theta_0$ is close to zero, but for points where the second derivative is far from zero, it has a larger MSE due to its bias.
+For the debiased estimator, the LOOCV bandwidth selection yields similar MSEs regardless of optimizing over both $b$ and $h$ or just over $h$ with $b = h$ fixed.
+When $n=500$, the undersmoothed local linear estimator displays a slightly smaller MSE than the debiased estimator with LOOCV bandwidth selection; however, as $n$ increases, the MSE grows, indicating suboptimal convergence rate of MSE when undersmoothing is employed.
+The undersmoothing technique consistently yields larger MSEs compared to the debiased local linear estimator with the plug-in bandwidth selection for all interior points and sample sizes considered.
+All estimators display larger MSE towards the boundary points.